Inalegwu/MakeSafeFunc/README.md

 Principles that [neverthrow](https://github.com/supermacro/neverthrow)
 is working to make available to Typescript Developers, To legacy projects.

-MakeSafeFunc is targetted at developers working in systems where code has been defined from a long time ago and it wouldn't be worth it to convert it all to neverthrow.
-You can simply work from where you are now and integrate with MakeSafeFunc instead
+MakeSafeFunc is targetted at developers working in legacy where it wouldn't be worth it to attempt a full conversion to Result types instead of focusing on business logic.
+Instead developers can work on the code they should be working on while protecting themselves from the errors of:

+- Third-Party Code
+- Internal Code

+By definition makeSafeFunc is a simple function that you can probably implement in your code yourself or even simply copy right from this package into your existing source tree

 ```ts
 import {functionFromLegacy} from "@acme/legacy";